Plantar Heel Pain (Plantar Fasciitis)

 Cortisone Injection

-This was a commonly used treatment for plantar heel pain but has fallen out of favour over recent years as the evidence has shown it is not as helpful as we first thought, and indeed can be potentially harmful.
-We do know that cortisone can work well in short term but more often than not, the pain returns in a few weeks or months and the patient then comes back asking for another.
+This was a commonly used treatment for plantar heel pain but has fallen out of favour over recent years as the evidence has shown it is not quite as helpful as we first thought, and indeed can be potentially harmful.
+We do know that cortisone can work well in short term but sometimes the pain will return in a few weeks or months and the patient then comes back asking for another.

 And this is where the problems arise because we now know that with each repeated injection, there is an increased risk of causing long term weakness of those collagen fibres which can then cause the plantar fascia to completely rupture or it can cause thinning and weakness of the plantar fascia that ultimately prolongs the condition, causing exactly the opposite effect to what we want with treatment.